 The same process will apply for all students.

 - What if I have an accommodation request that was approved and I received a room offer?
 Do I need to re-apply?

 Accommodation requests will continue to be reviewed by the Residence Life Supervisor.
 Previously approved accommodations do not need to re-apply, however they will be reviewed.

 - What if I am on the waitlist?

 - What happens if a student living in residence shows signs of COVID-19 and are required to self-isolate?
-Do we need to set aside isolation suites?
-If yes, how many and which rooms/suites will be set aside as isolation suites?

 If residence needs to close based on recommendations from public health, residents will receive a refund less the cancellation fee.

 Residence Room Offers

 - What if students want to live in residence although their program is being offered online for the Fall semester?